Ryazame/ZPW-Stage-Planning/README.md

 <h2>Compiling</h2>

-This program is written to assist the ZPW Planning department in handling the reauests for interns.
+This program is written to assist the ZPW Planning department in handling the requests for interns.
 How to/

 First download Python Embedded 3.12 from https://www.python.org/downloads/windows/